Tamil Nadu Forest Department: Principal Chief Conservator of Forests

 The Principal Chief Conservator of Forests, Head of Forest Force (PCCF – HoFF) is in overall control of the whole Forest Department.
 All significant orders, permissions, declarations and authorisations of the department are personally reviewed, approved and signed by him.

 The Principal Chief Conservator of Forests & Chief Wildlife Warden (PCCF & CWLW) is the principal assistant to the PCCF and is responsible for all wildlife matters of the department.
 There is also an Eco-development officer directly advising the PCCF.

 Five Additional Principal Chief Conservators of Forests (APCCF) are separately responsible for central administration of Afforestation, Planning & Budgeting, Research & Working Plan, Forest Administration and the Forest Conservation Act.

 Chief Conservator of Forests

 There are 13 Chief Conservator of Forests (CCF), each of whom manages a forest region in addition to managing a separate technical aspect of Forest Department responsibility statewide.
-The separate technical aspects areTamil Nadu Afforestation Project (TAP), Planning and Development, Personnel and Vigilance, Social Forestry and Extension, Biodiversity, Wildlife, Department Working Plan (WP), Headquarters, Research, Extension, Tamil Nadu Forest Academy (TNFA), Field Director – Kalakkad Mundanthurai Tiger Reserve (KMTR) and Director – Arignar Anna Zoological Park (AAZP).
+The separate technical aspects are Tamil Nadu Afforestation Project (TAP), Planning and Development, Personnel and Vigilance, Social Forestry and Extension, Biodiversity, Wildlife, Department Working Plan (WP), Headquarters, Research, Extension, Tamil Nadu Forest Academy (TNFA), Field Director – Kalakkad Mundanthurai Tiger Reserve (KMTR) and Director – Arignar Anna Zoological Park (AAZP).